rd-alliance/metadata-catalog-dev/README.md

   - For Open ID v2.x login support, you will need [Flask-OpenID].
   - For Open ID Connect (OAuth) support, you will need [RAuth] (and hence [Requests]), and Google's [oauth2client].
+  - For API authentication, you will need [Flask-HTTPAuth] and [PassLib]
   - For database capability, you will need [TinyDB], [tinyrecord], and [RDFLib].
   - For version control of the databases, you will need [Dulwich].